cwoodall/cwoodall.github.io/_posts/blog/2016-12-24-making-gifs-from-videos-in-linux.md

 ```

 This was my first time using the _POSIX_ `getopts` which made it pretty easy to
 add new options to the script.
-I far preffer the style of
+I far prefer the style of
 [clap-rs](https://github.com/kbknapp/clap-rs) (for Rust), or
 [click](http://click.pocoo.org/5/) for Python.